netspective-studios/PgDCP/lib/README.md

 # TODOs

+* Create `SQLa` templates to provide per-schema introspection for our naming conventions using [PgTAP](https://raw.githubusercontent.com/theory/pgtap/8f8bb50fc8871dbbcf8dadd240069ae721678a7b/sql/pgtap--0.95.0--0.96.0.sql.in) guidance.
+For example, we should be able to locate our lifecycle stored routines by searching the PG catalog.
+* Create `SQLa` templates to implement guidance from [Simply auditing your database changes](https://mydbanotebook.org/post/auditing/).
-* Create convention of a custom data type called `schema_configuration` in each schema and a single function `schema_config` which will return a constant of type `schema_configuration` for all settings.
+* Create convention of custom data types called `schema_registration`, `schema_configuration` and `schema_nature` in each schema and a single function `registry` which will return a constant that groups the config/nature and combine any other meta data, settings, etc. for a given schema (make sure to use the PG catalog to stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).
+Instead of putting nature and dossier information into the name of the schema, we can have well-typed definitions.
+  * `nature` would be used for settings that would not change often
+    * Add stateless, statful, enhance, unrecoverable, FDW, etc. would probably be good for `nature` meta data
+  * `configuration` would be used for settings that could reasonably change often
+    * Semver to version the schema might be good for `configuration` meta data
 * Move FDWs from simple schema names to real objects provided in `state` Options.
 Add `PostgreSqlForeignDataWrapper` as new interface to track and verify FDWs. `PostgreSqlForeignDataWrapper` is probably just a subclass of Schema.
-* Add stateless, statful, enhance, unrecoverable, FDW, etc. as options for `PostgreSqlSchema` object which can be verified and tracked.
 * Add `plpgsql_check` into all PgTAP unit tests; consider adding a new AG lifecycle function call `lint_*` which would be called by `select * from runlint()`.
 * Add ability to automatically segregate views that consumers can use from tables ("stores") that should be considered private and not used by consumers/developers.
   * Make the views all updatable in accessible schemas while tables' schemas would be inaccessible and might even have [create rule](https://www.postgresql.org/docs/13/sql-createrule.html) based notices.